pmndrs/zustand/readme.md

 ## Transient updates (for often occuring state-changes)

-The subscribe method can also select state.
-This allows you to bind a component to a store without forcing it to re-render on state changes, you will be notified in a callback instead.
+The api signature of subscribe([selector,] callback):unsub allows you to easily bind a component to a store without forcing it to re-render on state changes, you will be notified in a callback instead.
+Best combine it with useEffect.
 This can make a [drastic](https://codesandbox.io/s/peaceful-johnson-txtws) performance difference when you are allowed to mutate the view directly.

 ```jsx
 const [useStore, api] = create(set => ({ ... }))